Lost Ship of the Desert: Pearl ship of Juan de Iturbe

 This legend may refer to the same ship as the Lost Galleon, but its own story has always placed it in a distinct location, closer to the sand hills west of El Centro, California.
 Descriptions suggest it is closer to the size of one of Christopher Columbus' small caravels.
 The pearl ship is rumored to have been seen as recently as the 1970s.

 The story goes that in 1615, Spanish explorer Juan de Iturbe embarked on a pearl-harvesting expedition, during which his crew sailed a shallow-drafted caravel up the Gulf of California.
-A high tidal bore carried him across a strait into Lake Cahuilla, a postulated contemporaneous saltwater basin periodically connected to the gulf which was already in the process of drying up permanently.
+A high tidal bore carried him across a strait into Lake Cahuilla, a saltwater lake periodically connected to the gulf which was already in the process of drying up permanently.
 After exploring the lake for several days, Iturbe found himself unable to sail out again, whereupon he beached his craft and made his way back to the nearest Spanish settlement on foot, leaving behind a fortune in black pearls.
-Sixteenth-century records from New Spain indicate that the De La Cadena family had a pearl-diving monopoly in Baja California.

 Iturbe's alleged ship has been seen and lost several times, and there are several stories about it having been looted.
 A mule driver traveling with the de Anza expeditions through Alta California was said to have removed the pearls in 1774.
 In 1907, a farmhand named Elmer Carver noticed odd-shaped fence posts while working on Niles Jacobsen's farm in Imperial, California.
 Mrs. Jacobsen claimed a wind storm had revealed the remains of a ship, which the Jacobsens had repurposed into a fence.
 Mr. Jacobsen had also found gems which he sold in Los Angeles.

-The Viking ship, or the "Serpent-Necked Canoe"

-The Viking stories originated around 1900 from the Mexicans and Indians who live in the Colorado River delta region near the Laguna Salada basin.
-The ship is consistently described as an open boat with round metal shields on its sides in the badlands west of Mexicali, Mexico.

-Around 1933, Myrtle Botts, a librarian from Julian, California, had an encounter with an old prospector who reported seeing a ship lodged in the rock of Canebrake Canyon.
-He described the vessel as a Viking ship made of wood with a serpentine figure carved in its prow.
-He gave her and her husband directions to the location but an earthquake prevented the Botts from following the prospector's trail to the ship.
-Julian's Pioneer Museum, which inherited Myrtle Botts' papers, also inherited those directions.

-The Julian Pioneer Museum is not in possession of any records regarding the Viking ship mentioned in this story.

-According to The Last of Seris (Dane Coolidge, 1939), the indigenous people of Tiburón Island reportedly encountered whalers visiting from far away, possibly a reference to Norsemen visiting the west coast of Mexico prior to the Spanish.